pwnd2e/Loader-2.0/README.md

 # Repos
 All repos work because it uses normal Procursus and not rootless.
 - [ios15](https://www.2escustomservices.com/iOS15) You can add this repo for tweaks that wont bork your idevice
+- [ios15](https://www.2escustomservices.com/iOS16) You can add this repo for tweaks that wont bork your idevice